Polyendocrine Metabolic Ovarian Syndrome (PMOS) Diet: Friendly Foods & FAQs

 Instead of removing gluten completely, focus on replacing foods high in added sugar, with whole foods that are naturally low in sugar.

 Don’t’ believe me?
-Let me give you some examples of some delicious PCOS-friendly main meals!
+Let me give you some examples of some delicious PMOS-friendly main meals!

 - Fish Tacos (or vegetarian)